-The Medieval theatre was a source of entertainment and education for residents of the Middle Ages.

-Though initially tinged with religious zeal, Medieval theatre went through centuries of evolution and themes outside of the Bible were eventually accommodated.
+Though initially tinged with religious zeal, Medieval theatre went through centuries of evolution, and themes outside of the Bible were eventually accommodated.

 Following the collapse of the Roman Empire, a small band of performers travelled from place to place to entertain audiences from all walks of life.

 The influential Catholic Church attempted to convert them and put a stop to their street performances, which were deemed sinful.

 The Medieval church offered a service that required the dramatization of Biblical stories within the church premises.
 It was not until the 1200s that religious dramas were held and performed outside of the church.

 The morality play was a special type of religious play.
 Divided into chapters the same way as cycle plays, its theme constantly revolved around man’s endless struggle to be good and avoid evil.

 In France, a secular play called the farce became widely popular.
 Farcical stories were usually about gods and heroes and political discussions were incorporated into these plays once in a while.

 The Medieval church became less active in theatre affairs towards the end of the 14th century.
 It started to loosen up its grip on play productions but still screened scripts and play contents every now and then.

 As a result, directors were appointed to handle all these troubling matters.
 At times, stage productions were taken care of by a committee of overseers who, among others, were tasked to ensure the stage was well-constructed, its setting designed properly and that there were enough seats for the audience.

 Different plays had different actor requirements.
 The number of actors varied depending on the size of the production.
-Cycle plays, given the fact that they could last for several days, requires as many as a hundred or so actors (300 in some cases).
+Cycle plays, given the fact that they could last for several days, require as many as a hundred or so actors (300 in some cases).

-Mansions could be arranged in straight lines, circles or rectangles.
+Mansions could be arranged in straight lines, circles, or rectangles.
 The platea, the large space near the mansion, served as the general acting area where actors performed their character portrayals.
-The church provided the costumes which could be worn along with other accessories.
+The church provided costumes that could be worn along with other accessories.
 Actors in liturgical dramas wore church clothes but this gradually changed over the course of time.

 Medieval theatre is a study in contrast.
 Religious and secular themes coexisted in the same space.
-The church, which did not favour nomadic entertainers at first, became an influential figure in the history of Medieval theatre.
+The church, which did not favor nomadic entertainers at first, became an influential figure in the history of Medieval theatre.
 Theatre dramas were a welcome diversion and kept inhabitants of that era highly entertained.